If you have silver flatware hidden in a drawer somewhere that happens to be tarnished, this super simple trick will get it polished in no time!

 I love throwing a dinner party, and when I do there are two things I like to incorporate—real silver flatware and cloth napkins.

-Pretty polished silver flatware laying on cloth napkins makes a table look like you went the extra mile, when it really wasn’t that much extra work.
+Pretty polished silver flatware laying on cloth napkins makes a table look like you went the extra mile, when it really isn’t that much extra work.
 It is the small details that sometimes have the biggest impact.

 How I Found My Silver Flatware